Pittsburgh Bureau of Emergency Medical Services: Training Division

 The Training Division is overseen by the Patient Care Coordinator who also typically holds the rank of Division Chief.
 The Training Division provides all annual training requirements for the Bureau's personnel, including but not limited to AHA ACLS, PALS and NRP, NREMT clinical care requirements, PHTLS and AMLS.
-The division also provides quarterly trainings for all providers typically consisting of "in-service" classes for the future implementation of new treatment modalities, rescue medicine training, clinical quality insurance training and occasional lectures from any of the City's medical directors.
-The Training Division office, located in the Strip District, also coordinates or provides the training required for the Bureau's specialty units, whether coordinating with the other DPS Bureaus or outside entities.
+The division also provides quarterly trainings for all providers consisting of continuing education classes for the implementation of new treatment modalities, rescue medicine training, clinical quality assurance training, and occasional lectures from any of the City's medical directors.
+The Training Division, located in the Strip District, also coordinates or provides the training required for the Bureau's specialty units, whether coordinating with the other DPS Bureaus or outside entities.

 The Division Chief responsible for Training, is also responsible for Special Events and Emergency Preparedness.
 The Division Chief coordinates with the City's Special Event Office of the DPS Administration Bureau to provide Advanced Life Support (ALS) coverage for all permitted events within the city limits.
 This can include staffing venues such as PNC Park and Heinz Field, homes to the Pittsburgh Pirates and Steelers respectively, providing coverage for the Pittsburgh Marathon and many 5K and 10K races around Pittsburgh (including the nationally recognized Richard S. Caliguiri City of Pittsburgh Great Race), and the annual regatta.
 To facilitate these requests the EMS Bureau will sometimes utilize different assets to bring ALS care to the residents and visitors of the City of Pittsburgh including but not limited to ALS equipped motorcycles, bicycles, carts or ATV's, and river boats.
 In addition to Special Events, the Division Chief also coordinates disaster and MCI planning with the Office of Emergency Management.

-Units and Stations

-Below is a complete listing of all units and coverage areas in the City of Pittsburgh.